-This transportation is only provided on days/evenings when a hypothermia alert has been called and only for families who have been determined to be Priority One and given a placement referral and for whom a specific placement designation has been determined/given.
+This transportation is only provided on days/evenings when a hypothermia alert has been called and only for families who have been determined eligible for shelter (or have an Interim Eligibility designation) and have been given a specific placement designation.

-If they are in need of transportation, families who have been given a placement referral and are awaiting a placement designation may remain at 920 Rhode Island Avenue, NE, until transportation is provided.
+If they are in need of transportation, families who have been given a placement referral and are awaiting a placement designation may remain at 920 Rhode Island Avenue, NE until transportation is provided.